 Mark 4:35-41.
 In tumultuous times, it's good to know that Jesus isn't sleeping, but is in the same boat with us after all.

 Pastor Stephanie Coltvet Erdmann - a Minnesota native - grew up in Rochester, attended Concordia College in Moorhead, and Luther Seminary.
 Prior to being called to serve as pastor with ECLC, she ventured West to serve Grace Lutheran Church in Des Moines, Washington (not Iowa) before returning to Minnesota to serve Transfiguration Lutheran in Bloomington.
 Stephanie loves God and loves people, which is a fantastic combination for pastoral ministry.
-Stephanie and her husband Paul have full hands and even fuller hearts since the birth of their b/g twins August and Madeline in 2014.
+Stephanie and her husband Paul have full hands and even fuller hearts since the birth of twins August and Madeline in 2014, and Miles in 2016.
 Her favorite travel adventures include volunteering in a remote village in Nepal and hiking the Inca Trail to Machu Picchu in Peru.
 Her eclectic musical interests have led her to play violin with the Bloomington Symphony Orchestra, fiddle on the side, and become a founding member of the Current.